chrisgrieser/cmp_yanky/README.md

 }
 ```

-The number of possible items to be suggested also depends on the size of the
+The number of possible items to be suggested depends on the size of the
 history.
 You can change the history size with `yanky`'s [ring.history_length
 option](https://github.com/gbprod/yanky.nvim#ringhistory_length).